boutware-tech/weightspec/README.md

 ## Requirements
 1. **Identity data**
-   The system will maintain the minimal amount of data to identify athletes and other users (_ex : id/username, first-name, last-name, date-of-birth_).
+   The system will maintain the minimal amount of data to identify athletes and other users (_ex. id/username, first-name, last-name, date-of-birth_).
 Detailed identity-type data, as well as team and roster data, will be sourced from another system.
 Authentication and authorization (RBAC) will also be performed by this other system.
 2. **Athlete body measurements**
    The system will provide an interface to enter and maintain per-athlete records of data for weight management purposes.
 The structure of the data could be different for each athlete (due to different governing body rules).
 Therefore, this will need to be flexible and configurable.
 This dataset could include some of the following :
      1. Weight